siwilewicz/api-Table/README.md

 * Domain Registration, Web Hosting at -> IONOS
 * XAMPP -> Server

+I focused on functionality of the app as design wasn't main thing for me in this project.

 AJAX ✏️

 * stands for Aysnchronus Javascript And XML